luisfidelis/poopin-api/README.md

    }
   	```
    Case "lat" and "lng" are empty the API will request the toilet coordinates with geocoder API.
+   Case "lat" and "lng" aren't empty the API will request the toilet address info with geocorder API (reverse search).

 Avaliation /avaliation/
 * GET /user/{userId}